 What’s hard about pathology?

-- It’s very broad (covering all organ systems and thousands of different pathologies (diseases)
+- It’s very broad (covering all organ systems of the body and thousands of different pathologies (diseases))

-- It requires being very good at histology (and determining different structures and cells)
+- It requires being very good at histology (looking closely at cells)

 - Pathology textbooks are very dense, long and often confusing!